amartyashankha/MEET_2016-17_AP_Android/README.md

 The next section (`Wiring up Widgets`) shows you how to get the references to the Buttons and then elaborates how to set up listeners for click events from the buttons.
 Finally, complete the section on Toasts and you should have a working app with a single quiz question.

+**Learning Outcomes**

+* Creating and Using String Resources
+* Creating and Using Resource IDs as references
+* Setting up OnClick listeners.
+* Using Toasts

 ##Dynamic Views (Model-View-Controller)

 In this section we will be coering the material in the Nerd Ranch Guide Chapter 2 up to *Updating the Controller View*.
 You will continue to work on the quiz app by adding more questions.
 The objective is to update the view so that it displays a new question upon pressing a *Next* button.